 We all feel down, worried, and out of balance from time to time in response to life’s struggles and setbacks.
 But when feelings of hopelessness, fear, anger, sadness, or overwhelming stress start to interfere with how you function in daily life, it can be a sign that you need help for an underlying condition.
 Instead of seeking treatment, though, it can be tempting to try to cope on your own in the simplest way possible: by reaching for a drink or popping a pill.

-In this age of coronavirus and widespread financial and social turmoil, many of us have tried to self-medicate our angst as the world seems to lurch from one crisis to another.
-With aspects of our lives still not back to normal—and the constant threat that things will get worse again—many of us are struggling to find healthy ways to cope with difficult emotions, stress, and uncertainty.
+In these times of widespread financial and social turmoil, many of us have tried to self-medicate our angst and uncertainty as the world seems to lurch from one crisis to another.

 Other people turn to substances to cope with unpleasant memories or feelings stemming from the past, such as unresolved traumatic incidents.
 Others use alcohol or drugs to face situations that frighten them or to stay focused on tasks throughout the day.